genome-in-a-bottle/genome-stratifications/GRCh37/SegmentalDuplications/GRCh37-SegDups-README.md

 #### Description of methods used to generate the stratifications:
 These files are derived from the UCSC hg38 chainSelf, chainSelfLink and genomicSuperDups genome tracks.

-*Self Chain*\
+*Self Chain*
 The chainSelf and chainSelfLink files were retrieved from the UCSC golden path.
 To generate a self chain bed that describes non-trivial alignments of the genome reference to itself (excluding ALT loci), we used both the chainSelf and chainSelfLink files from UCSC, matching the IDs in the two files and only using the regions with base-level alignments (i.e., excluding gaps between chained alignments).
 We then merged overlapping regions and regions separated by <100bp.
 An additional self chain output was filtered to yield only regions that are greater than 10kb.
+PAR-X regions in chainSelf file is improperly annotated and was subtracted with bedtools.

-*Segmental Duplications*\
+*Segmental Duplications*
 The genomicSuperDups file was processed to remove all but chromosomes 1-22, X and Y and overlapping regions merged using bedtools An additional segmental duplication output was filtered to yield only regions that are greater than 10kb.
 We further subset to regions >10kb covered by more than 5 segmental duplications with >99% identity in GRCh3X_gt5segdups_gt10kb_gt99percidentity.bed.gz
+PAR-X regions in genomicSuperDups file is improperly annotated and was subtracted with Bedtools.

 The self-chain and segdups stratification BEDs were generated from UCSC input files and processed as described in scripts.
 Scripts for generating `GRCh37_gt5segdups_gt10kb_gt99percidentity.bed.gz` are in `GRCh37_Generating_v4.1_excluded_beds.ipynb`.
 Scripts for generating all other self-chain and segdup BEDs are in `GRCh37_new_chainSelf_and_Segdups.ipynb`.
+During generation of v3.1 stratifications it was found that PAR-X regions were incorrectly annotated in the chainself and segmental duplication regions.
+PAR-X was removed from all chainself and segmental duplictation stratifications in `GRCh37-SegmentalDuplications.ipynb`.
+PAR-X regions from Heng Li,[dipcall (hs37d5.PAR.bed)](https://github.com/lh3/dipcall/tree/master/data), was used for subtraction.

 `notin` complement regions are non-overlapping genomic regions that remain after excluding stratification regions.
 The genomic reference BED files noted in associated scripts were created manually to include the entirety of each chromosome in each reference and are used to generate `notin` regions.
 #### Dependencies: